 Commercial insurance protection with normal deductibles is in place to limit the School's exposure from losses arising from liability, and property and equipment damages for which there has been no significant reduction in coverages, nor have settlement amounts exceeded the School's coverages during the year ended June 30, 2013 nor during the previous two fiscal years.
+All employees are leased from a third party provider and workers' compensation is provided for by the leasing company at statutory amounts.

 In the normal course of conducting operations, the School may become party to various legal actions and proceedings.
 In the opinion of management, the ultimate resolution of such legal matters will not have a significant adverse effect on financial operations.
-As of June 30, 2013, management knows of no legal actions or proceedings pending against the school.
+As of June 30, 2013, management was not aware of any legal actions or proceedings pending against the school.